It’s not just you; streaming prices are rising, fast

 Max currently offers three plans:

-HBO Max changed its name to Max in 2023 and will change it back to HBO Max in Summer 2025.
+HBO Max changed its name to Max in 2023 and changed it back to HBO Max in Summer 2025.

 HBO Max’s monthly price history